Information Technology Services (ITS)

 MOOCs are excellent enablers of collaboration.
 No one stakeholder who can carry a MOOC.
 You need to think about your goals, and that includes the goals of your instructors, program, institution and learners.
 And as we know, this isn’t unique to MOOCs.
 What you learn through MOOCs is certainly transferable.

-For a full report on the first year of MOOC activity at U of T, click here.
+Read a full report on the first year of MOOC activity at U of T.

-To see U of T’s full MOOCs offering, click here for Coursera or click here for edX.
+See U of T’s full MOOCs offering: Coursera or edX.